Use Predefined IPSec Templates to Onboard Service and Remote

 - Selectand make the following changes to the IKE gateway profile for your device:NetworkNetwork ProfilesIKE GatewaysYou can use the IPSec crypto and IKE crypto profiles with no changes; however, you must make specific changes to the IKE gateway profile to match the network settings.

-- (Optional) If you know the public IP address of the on-premise device that will be used to set up the IPSec tunnel with Prisma Access, set a static IP address by specifying aPeer IP Address TypeofIPand enter thePeer Addressfor the IPSec tunnel.
+- (Optional) If you know the public IP address of the on-premises device that will be used to set up the IPSec tunnel with Prisma Access, set a static IP address by specifying aPeer IP Address TypeofIPand enter thePeer Addressfor the IPSec tunnel.

 - If using a pre-shared key for the IPSec tunnel, specify aPre-shared Key.